 The GigRev digital fan club app and set of website plug-ins allows you to build a fan base that you own again.
 I used to work with fan clubs back in the 80s when they were a key source of income for a lot of bands.
 I think the biggest one I worked with was the official Take That fan club with over a 100,000 subscribers paying (from memory) £10 a year.
 That’s a lot of revenue that artists are now missing out on.
-Digital fan clubs are the way forward.
+Digital fan communities are the way forward.

 What seems to have happened since then is, fan clubs turned in to websites, some of them began to be controlled by record labels and the artist was left with using mySpace and later, Facebook and YouTube and Twitter and Instagram etc. The problem with these sites is that you don’t own anything that happens on them and it seems the measurement of success has become the number of “Likes” or “Views”, which just don’t convert into cash for an artist.
 They only generate money for networks you post content on (aside from PRS/ASCAP etc. revenue).
 This is what GigRev is fighting against – other brands, using your brand to make themselves rich and returning little or nothing to artists.